Coming Soon 👀 At the beginning of April, you’ll be

 You forgot your teeth, General Arnold.
 That’s the message.
 And I think I’m entitled to a merit badge now.

-gregcartoon Premium Member 8 months ago
+gregcartoon Premium Member over 1 year ago

 The instruction to Give up… keeps me from giving up.
 That’s what I’ve deciphered.